mustafasubasi83/Credit-Card-Customers-Churn-Analysis/README.md

 The top priority of this case is to identify if a customer will churn or won't.
 It's important that we don't predict churning as non-churning customers.
 That's why the model needs to be evaluated on the "Recall"- metric (goal > 62%).

-### Business and Data Understandig
+**Business and Data Understandig Questions:**

-Question1: How many customers have some attrition with the bank ?
+> How many customers have some attrition with the bank?

-Question2: How demographic variables are impact to earger the churn ?
+> How demographic variables are impact to earger the churn?

-Question3: How are the relationship with the variables vs churn ?
+> How are the relationship with the variables vs churn?

-Question4: What are the diffirences between Non Churn and Churn Profiles ?
+> What are the diffirences between Non Churn and Churn Profiles?

-Question5: Who's gonna churn ?
+> Who's gonna churn?

 ## File Descriptions <a name="files"></a>